Monitoring Metastatic Breast Cancer

 You can think of the proteins as traffic signs and the pathways as roads.
 Breast cancer cells must pass through the signs to continue along the road.

-If the cancer cell hits a roadblock, such as a drug that targets the protein, it can’t continue down that pathway.
+If the cancer cell hits a roadblock, such as a drug that targets the protein, the cancer cell can’t continue down that pathway.
+This slows or stops the growth of the cancer.

 At some point however, the cancer cell finds a detour around the roadblock and uses another pathway to continue to grow.

-Because metastatic breast cancers often develop resistance to drugs, it’s common to change therapies multiple times.
+Metastatic breast cancers often develop resistance to drugs, so it’s common to change therapies multiple times.

 You usually start a drug therapy and then see whether: